carlos-argueta/rse_prob_robotics/README.md

 Implemented within the package [rse_gaussian_filters](rse_gaussian_filters), this series of articles covers mainly chapters 1 through 3 of the book and introduces the Kalman family of filters as well as the Information Filter.

 # Non-Parametric Filters (coming soon)
-This series of articles will cover the Histogram and the Particle Filters.
+This series will explore algorithms like Histogram and Particle Filters that model uncertainty without assuming a specific parametric form.

 # Mobile Robot Localization (coming soon)
 This series of articles will cover Mobile Robot Localization with the Extended Kalman Filter and other approaches.